noahehall/theBookOfNoah/0current/virtualization/virtualbox.md

 - guest editions: set of drivers for guest OS to make the experienc better
   - VB by defualt provides emulated hardware, but sometimes it isnt enough
-  - guest additions as additional drivers
+  - guest additions has additional drivers
     - share folders & clipboards
     - video drivers
     - etc
-    - available to the guest OS as a vitual CD-ROM
+    - once you start the guest OS, insert the guest additions as a CD-ROM into an optical drive, and install it on the guest OS
 - extension pack:
   - enable support for USB 2, 3, disk encryption, PXE boot, etc
   - has a separate license